Status: Not Listed

 Red squirrels mainly feed on the seeds and cones of evergreen trees.
 However, they will also eat bird eggs, berries, and fruit when they are available.
 During the summer, red squirrels collect and hide seeds and nuts so they have food storage during the lean winter times.
 Sometimes they forget to dig up the seeds.
 This benefits their local habitat because the squirrels are unintentionally planting trees in new places.

 Red squirrels are active throughout the year.
-During March and April, females have litters of 3 to 7 young.
+During March and April, females have litters of three to seven young.

-They make a lengthy, descending, trill and a chatter of assorted notes and chucks.
+To communicate, a red squirrel makes a lengthy, descending trill and a chatter of assorted notes and chucks.

 Our declining wildlife need urgent protection before they face serious risk of extinction.
 This bold vision for conservation funding could be the solution.Read More

 Urge Congress to stand up for polar bears and their young by opposing drilling in the Arctic National Wildlife Refuge.Read More

 Students ages 9-18 are invited to share their big idea through the "Every Elephant Counts" contest for a chance to win a trip to Botswana.Read More

 Get to know the amazing wildlife in your backyard and beyond.Read More